f5vmr/SvxLink-Dash-V3.1/README.md

 The project is intended for both:

 1. Existing SvxLink users wanting a modern configuration/dashboard layer

 2. Complete appliance-style SvxLink images for Raspberry Pi, NanoPi-Neo, and a build structure for Linux PC and similar systems.
+NB the current structure is in English only and presented for the https://ukwide.svxlink.net, https://north.america.svxlink.net and the https://au.svxlink.net Svxreflectors

 ---